Seasawher/mathlib4-help/docs/commands.md

 Defined in: `Mathlib.Tactic.Hint.registerHintStx`

 Register a tactic for use with the `hint` tactic, e.g. `register_hint simp_all`.
+An optional priority can be provided with `register_hint (priority := n) tac`.
+Tactics with larger priorities run before those with smaller priorities.
+The default priority is `1000`.

 ## register_label_attr
 Defined in: `Lean.Parser.Command.registerLabelAttr`